-BASE LEVELING: Depending on the type of base used underneath the fireplace, it maybe necessary to level and stablise the unit by using packers underneath for additional support.
+UNIT LEVELING: Depending on the type of base used underneath the fireplace, it maybe necessary to level and stablise the unit by using packers underneath for additional support.
 We recommend using a strip of lead sheet folded over three times.

-RECOMMENDED FIREPLACE HEARTH
+RECOMMENDED FIREPLACE HEARTH (FLOOR PROTECTION)

-- " Minimum 100mm Skamotec board (2 x 50mm Skamotec sheets) are required or a composition of masonry materials at this thickness or more. - For minimum hearth size refer to page 13 for freestanding and 21 for inbuilt application
+- " A minimum 27mm thick cement sheet is required or a composition of masonry materials at this thickness or greater - " If using the Cheminées Philippe Universal steel bench a hearth on the floor is not required - " For minimum hearth size refer to page 13 for freestanding or 23 for inbuilt application